thebinary/ansible-role-vagrant/README.md

 Role Name
 =========

-Setup machine for use with vagrant
+Setup guest machine for use with vagrant from host machine

 Requirements
 ------------